JEFFREY E. GRELL

-- Internationally recognized authority on RICO, whose opinions are sought out by media outlets, such as The Wall Street Journal, The New York Times, U.S. News & World Report, The National Review, The National Law Jorunal and Voice of America.
+- Internationally recognized authority on RICO, whose opinions are sought out by media outlets, such as The Economist, The New Yorker, The Wall Street Journal, Forbes, The Huffington Post, Bloomberg Media, The New York Times, U.S. News & World Report, The National Review, The National Law Journal, and Voice of America.

-- Complex litigator with more than twenty years of experience in large firm, solo, and government practice and with substantial experience as a trial and appellate litigator.
+- Complex litigator with thirty years of experience in large firm, solo, and government practice and with substantial experience as a trial and appellate litigator.

 Juris Doctor, magna cum laude, May 1990, Georgetown University Law Center, Washington, DC.

 - Summer Associate – Jones, Day, Reavis & Pogue – Washington, DC (1988, 1989).

 - Summer Associate – Dorsey & Whitney – Minneapolis, MN (1989).

 - Law Clerk – Koonz, McKenney & Johnson – Washington, DC (1988 to 1990).

 Bachelor of Arts, magna cum laude, May 1987, Augustana College, Sioux Falls, SD.